Eliran-Shmueli/Seminar-project/README.md

 ### <div align="center">Seminar Project</div>

-The main objective of this project was to program a game with a server side and a client side in Python, that supports multiple clients.
+The main objective of this project was to program a game with a server side and a client side in Python, <b>that supports multiple clients</b>.

 For the project I selected the game "hand rock paper scissors", because of his known rules.